albertzak/open/readme.md

 -convergence

-“Most programs are not write-once.
+"Most programs are not write-once.
 They are reworked and rewritten again and again in their lives.
-Bugs must be debugged… During this process, human beings must be able to read and understand the original code; it is therefore more important by far for humans to be able to understand the program than it is for the computer.” - Matsumoto Yukihiro (matz) 2007
+Bugs must be debugged… During this process, human beings must be able to read and understand the original code; it is therefore more important by far for humans to be able to understand the program than it is for the computer." - Matsumoto Yukihiro (matz) 2007

 test code? discovery - test response of web service? play around?